 The Fluent in 3 Months Challenge promises participants that they’ll have a 15-minute conversation in a new language after just 90 days.
 It might sound too good to be true, but I’ve done several and it has worked every time!

 Help the language learner in your life document their learning adventures with a GoPro camera.
-It’s a great tool for their video calls, for their self-recordings and for the adventures (when we’re able to go back on them).
+It’s a great tool for their video calls, for their self-recording and for the adventures (when we’re able to go back on them).

 A few years ago, I put together this course with Fluent in 3 Months to help shy and introverted language learners gain the confidence to speak in a new language.